LibrePlan/libreplan/README.txt

   + To install the web application in a web container, use the WAR file: navalplanner-webapp/target/navalplanner-webapp.war

-  + NOTE: For PostgreSQL: mvn -Pdev,postgresql install
+  + NOTES:

+    - Use "-Pdev,mysql" with "mvn" command if using MySQL. e.g. mvn -Pdev,mysql install

+    - Use "-Pdev,hsqldb" with "mvn" command if using HSQLDB. e.g. mvn -Pdev,hsqldb install

 * Profiles
   --------

   Check <profiles> section in the root pom.xml to see the profile-based approach used in the project.
-The default profiles (the one assumed by the above instructions) are "dev" and "mysql" (meaning "use MySQL assuming a development environment").
+The default profiles (the one assumed by the above instructions) are "dev" and "postgresql" (meaning "use PostgreSQL assuming a development environment").